What are showcase shopping ads and how do they work

-In other words, Showcase shopping ads appeal to the intent of the searcher.
+Showcase shopping ads appeal to the intent of the searcher.
 Searchers using commercial but non-branded and non-specific keywords are looking for information, inspiration, and details about their options.
-When they look at your Showcase Shopping ad, they get all this and can then continue their research by clicking through to your website.
+When someone clicks a Showcase Shopping ad, it expands and reveals your products.
+Shoppers get all that they are looking for and then can continue their research by clicking through to your website.

-The two types of ad are different in appearance but, crucially, they target a different set of users.
-Showcase ads are for people who are not yet sure what they want whereas Product ads are for when the user starts to narrow their search.
+These two types are different in appearance but, crucially, they target a different set of users.
+Showcase ads are for people who are not yet sure what they want whereas Product ads are for when the user starts to narrow down their search.

 In other words, Showcase ads are for educating people about your brand, the products you sell, and the options available for their broad search term.